Andrea/andrea.github.io/_posts/2026-01-09-making-of-a-decision-3.markdown

 * More coming soon

 Part 1 of this series explored how power shapes organisational and architectural decision making by reviewing definitions, laws of power and more.
-Part 2 covered concepts and models relating to Knowledge, what we mean when we say we known something and who has the right to know things.
+Part 2 covered concepts and models relating to Knowledge, what we mean when we say we know something and who has the right to know things.

 In this post, we will leverage what we learned and turn to tools that help to use these concepts in practice.
 The following is not a comprehensive list.
 These are tools I'm familiar with that helped me solve issues in the past.
 Each tool's 'Why use this tool' section explains how it tackles specific decision-making problems at a high level.
 For more nuance or extra details please see the resources I linked to or send me some comments or questions.

-I decided to group these tools by size of group that it affects as this means the tools would be used by different roles As I introduce a tool, I will include an overview, provide links to learn more and explain how the tool relates to the topics discussed.
+I decided to group these tools by the size of the group that it affects, as the decision to adopt them is with different roles.
+For each tool, I will include an overview, provide links to learn more and explain how the tool relates to the topics discussed.

+As a side note, I wanted to add that describing a tool in a paragraph or so, is very hard.
+How to make justice to what comes to hundreds if not thousands of hours of work that went into creating these facilitation tools?

 ## Across teams